Armani-T/Caesium/README.md

 ### Errors

-As you may have noticed, when you try to run something wrong (like when there's a missing closing bracket), the interpreter throws an error.
-An error is basically the interpreter alerting you that there was something wrong with the expression so it couldn't run it successfully.
-Once an error is thrown, you will have to fix what your expression and rerun it.
+When you try to run code which has a mistake (like a missing bracket), the interpreter complains about your code instead of running it.
+This is an error.
+An error is basically the interpreter alerting you that there was something wrong with the code and so it can't run it.
+Once an error is thrown, you will have to fix whatever is wrong with your expression and rerun it.

-Examples of errors:
+Examples:

 ```
 Cs> quux
 Undefined name "quux".
-Cs> random/
+Cs> random/  # Meant to say "random"
 Invalid syntax: "/".
 ```

-### Closing the Prompt
+### Exiting

-Typing in `Control-C` at the prompt exits the interpreter.
-If that doesn't work, you can exit the interpreter by typing in `exit`.
+Either pressing `Control + C` or typing in `exit` and hitting Enter will cause the interpreter to stop and take you back to the normal shell.
 Using either route, the interpreter should print `Exiting...` then stop running.

 ```
 Cs> exit